vscode-debug-specs/vscode-debug-specs.github.io/cpp/README.md

 ### how to

 1. build at remote machine
 2. launch program at remote machine
+3. check the process id of remote process
- 3. set process id to launch.json
+4. set the process id to launch.json
- 2. launch debug
+5. launch debug